arduino/help-center-content/content/Software and Downloads/Compilation/The-IDE-prints-a-message-about-sketch-size-and-memory-usage.md

 title: "The IDE prints a message about sketch size and memory usage"
 ---

-The IDE always checks for storage space and dynamic memory usage when compiling your code and prints the results to the console.
+The IDE always checks for storage space and dynamic memory usage when compiling your code, and then prints the results to the console.
 For example:

 ```
 Sketch uses 4316 bytes (15%) of program storage space.
 Maximum is 28672 bytes.